-Pulmonary edema could develop because of multiple factors, such as hypervolemia, left ventricular failure, and pulmonary capillary leakage [29][30].
-Pulmonary edema, broadly categorized as either cardiogenic or non-cardiogenic, presents challenges in pregnant women due to physiological adaptations.
+Pulmonary oedema could develop because of multiple factors, such as hypervolemia, left ventricular failure, and pulmonary capillary leakage [29][30].
+Pulmonary oedema, broadly categorised as either cardiogenic or non-cardiogenic, presents challenges in pregnant women due to physiological adaptations.
 In pregnancy, cardiac output peaks postpartum, while plasma volume increases from sodium and water retention, enhancing preload.
 Simultaneously, vasodilation leads to decreased afterload.
 Normal pregnancy sees a massive decline in pulmonary vascular resistance akin to systemic vascular resistance.
-The reduced colloid osmotic pressure/pulmonary capillary wedge pressure gradient, by approximately 30%, heightens vulnerability to pulmonary edema.
-Preeclampsia, with increased pulmonary vascular permeability, further exacerbates this risk, emphasizing the importance of monitoring cardiac preload and pulmonary capillary permeability in pregnant individuals.
-In cases of vascular damage, there is direct airway compromise, thereby causing significant changes in pressure, and when this happens, fluids can leak into the alveoli, subsequently causing edema [31].
+The reduced colloid osmotic pressure/pulmonary capillary wedge pressure gradient, by approximately 30%, heightens vulnerability to pulmonary oedema.
+Preeclampsia, with increased pulmonary vascular permeability, further exacerbates this risk, emphasising the importance of monitoring cardiac preload and pulmonary capillary permeability in pregnant individuals.
+In cases of vascular damage, there is direct airway compromise, thereby causing significant changes in pressure, and when this happens, fluids can leak into the alveoli, subsequently causing oedema [31].

-Another theory is that a rise in systemic vascular resistance triggers significant alterations in ventricular myocardium loading conditions, contributing to diastolic filling irregularities, and fostering an ischemic substrate.
-This, in turn, creates the potential for heart failure, pulmonary edema, and eventually death [32].
-Likewise, the emergence of pulmonary edema may stem from combining these elements.
-The occurrence of pulmonary edema is one of the most severe complications of Preeclampsia, and this should be considered in cases of dyspnea in pregnant individuals.
-Although it has a favorable prognosis, it can serve as an indicator of underlying and undetected dilated cardiomyopathy.
-Some studies have indicated a few cases of atypical toxemia of pregnancy without an increase in blood pressure and proteinuria.
-In these unique cases, pulmonary edema was the major presentation typified by conventional supportive treatment, which included diuretics, oxygen, and respiratory support.
+Another theory is that a rise in systemic vascular resistance triggers significant alterations in ventricular myocardium loading conditions, contributing to diastolic filling irregularities and fostering an ischemic substrate.
+This, in turn, creates the potential for heart failure, pulmonary oedema, and eventually death [32].
+Likewise, the emergence of pulmonary oedema may stem from combining these elements.
+The occurrence of pulmonary oedema is one of the most severe complications of Preeclampsia, and this should be considered in cases of dyspnea in pregnant individuals.
+Although it has a favourable prognosis, it can serve as an indicator of underlying and undetected dilated cardiomyopathy.
+Some studies have indicated a few cases of atypical toxaemia of pregnancy without an increase in blood pressure and proteinuria.
+In these unique cases, pulmonary oedema was the major presentation, typified by conventional supportive treatment, which included diuretics, oxygen, and respiratory support.
 However, the final decision remains on placental and fetal delivery [33].
-A cohort study of pre-eclamptic women found 5.6% with pulmonary edema.
+A cohort study of pre-eclamptic women found 5.6% with pulmonary oedema.
 It was recorded that they had higher postpartum rates and increased the risk of cesarean section deliveries.
 Also, among these pregnancies, 81% needed intensive care, and 60% required mechanical ventilation.
 Mechanical ventilation was associated with Eclampsia (p = .04), and the scoring model used in the study predicted a 46%–99% likelihood of requiring mechanical ventilation [29].

-Pulmonary edema in pre-eclamptic patients usually occurs in the third trimester.
-It is characterized by sudden shortness of breath, coughing up pink or frothy sputum, palpitation, lightheadedness, dizziness, and wheezing [34].
-Acute pulmonary edema is a rare but potentially fatal complication in Preeclampsia, necessitating the need for heightened awareness of peripartum cardiomyopathy diagnosis and adequate follow-up of pregnant women diagnosed with Preeclampsia by healthcare professionals [33][31].
+Pulmonary oedema in pre-eclamptic patients usually occurs in the third trimester.
+It is characterised by sudden shortness of breath, coughing up pink or frothy sputum, palpitation, lightheadedness, dizziness, and wheezing [34].
+Acute pulmonary oedema is a rare but potentially fatal complication in Preeclampsia, necessitating the need for heightened awareness of peripartum cardiomyopathy diagnosis and adequate follow-up of pregnant women diagnosed with Preeclampsia by healthcare professionals [33][31].

 Cardiovascular Complications

 Cardiovascular disease is one of the significant complications of Preeclampsia, and several studies have shown that pregnant women diagnosed with hypertensive disorders of pregnancy have an increased risk of developing cardiovascular disease later in life [34].
-According to the European Society of Cardiology (ES C), women with Preeclampsia have four times increased risk of heart attack within the first ten years of delivery than women without Preeclampsia.
+According to the European Society of Cardiology (ES C), women with Preeclampsia have a four times increased risk of heart attack within the first ten years of delivery than women without Preeclampsia.
 The risk was stratified according to age, and it was discovered that age also plays a significant role.
-It was found out that women aged between 30 and 39 years with preeclampsia history have a three- to five-fold higher risk of developing heart attack when compared with those of similar age with no history of Preeclampsia.
+It was found out that women aged between 30 and 39 years with preeclampsia history have a three- to five-fold higher risk of developing a heart attack when compared with those of similar age with no history of Preeclampsia.
 A study that assessed about 1,157,666 women showed that about 2% of patients with Preeclampsia in their first pregnancy had a heart attack within 20 years after delivery [35].